All Episodes

 She's been on the wrong.

-They destroyed.
+They destroy.

-Pulls out early for political reasons and creates a vacuum in Iraq and Syria for the commercial for the for the literal origination or creation of ISIS with the financial backing of oil to wreak havoc around the world.
+She votes to send brave men and women into Iraq and Afghanistan and two nights ago says, oops, I made a mistake, pulls out early for political reasons and creates a vacuum in Iraq and Syria for the literal origination or creation of ISIS with the financial backing of oil to wreak havoc around the world.

 You want to vote for her?